martin-nef/cluster-infra/README.md

 - Ansible 2.15+ with Python 3.10+
 - SSH access to the server as the `deploy` user
 - Make sure the shitbox is available at the hostname `shitbox`.
-This can be using the hosts file.
+This can be done using the hosts file.
+- The ansible vault password in `ansible/.vault_password`.

 ## Quick start